FlinkML/flink-jpmml/flink-jpmml-examples/README.md

 ./path/to/flink-1.3.2/bin/taskmanager.sh start
 ```

-_At this point, when the job is restarted, there's no need to reload the models in control stream because you should see the models from the last checkpoint_
+_At this point, when the job is restarted, there's no need to re-send the models info by control stream because you should see the models from the last checkpoint_